rohithreddy/athena/readme.md

 ### Try as you write

-You can start local Flask server with `$ python athena.py` at `127.0.0.1:5000`.
-This allows you to test everything locally before committing and deploying to your remote server.
+Simply run athena as documented above.
+This allows you to test everything locally before building to static HTML, committing, and deploying to your remote server.
 If you're using Sublime Text I recommend installing the LiveReload plugin for Safari or Google Chrome.

-### Deploy
+### Deploying athena

 athena works out of the box with any server capable of serving HTML content.
 If you do not want to pay for or own a server you can use GitHub Pages.
 It's where the cool kids hang out nowadays, anyway.
-You can generate your static blog with `$ python athena.py build`.
-A new `build/` directory will be created (it's automatically ignored by git.)
-For subsequent builds, athena rebuilds only the updated files, rather than the entire codebase.

 If you're using your own hosting solution you know what to do now.
 Happy blogging!